 If you are reading this article, you are one of a growing number of individuals who are interested in engagement rings for men.
-Termed “mangagement rings” by some, the tradition of men’s engagement rings is far more recent than its female counterpart.
+Termed “man-gagement rings” by some, the tradition of men’s engagement rings is far more recent than its female counterpart.
 Although there was a coordinated marketing campaign in the 1920s to try and popularize engagement rings for men, the idea did not take hold until much later.
 In the US, men did not commonly wear wedding rings until the period of optimism after World War II.
-In fact, Tiffany & Co. - a workhorse of the engagement ring market - introduced mangagement rings for the first time in May of this year!
+In fact, a big brand-name workhorse of the engagement ring market introduced mangagement rings for the first time in May of this year!

 Bolstered by the legalization of same-sex marriage, more men than ever are choosing to wear a ring to signal their engagement status.
 However, it remains relatively rare that a secondary wedding band will be subsequently purchased and worn simultaneously.
 Rather, most men’s engagement rings simply assume the status of wedding band following the marriage ceremony.